openebs/website/docs/versioned_docs/version-3.7.x/user-guides/upgrade.md

 ### Upgrading Mayastor installed from the openebs helm chart

 #### 1. Planning the upgrade
-Supported upgrade paths for upgrade for Mayastor, installed with the openebs chart, are...
+Supported upgrade paths for Mayastor, installed with the openebs chart, are...
 Source versions: 3.4.x or above
 Target versions: 3.7.y or above
 All source versions may upgrade to any of the target versions, so long as the release semver of the target version is greater than that of the source version.